[PHP] Points to note when checking whether a specified string/pattern is included

 Note 2

-to the manual
+In the manual

-If needle is not a string, convert it to an integer and treat it as the character corresponding to that number.
+If needle is not a string, convert it to an integer and treat it as the character corresponding to that number

 However, this

-does not
+does not mean

-If needle is not a string, the needle cast to an integer is treated as a character corresponding to a decimal ASCII code.
+If needle is not a string, it is treated as the character that corresponds to the integer-casted needle as a decimal ASCII code.

-In other words, the following two are not equivalent,
+In other words, the following two are not equivalent:

-strpos('2100', 100) strpos('2100', (string)(int)100) // needle becomes string 100
+strpos('2100', 100) strpos('2100', (string)(int)100) // needle becomes the string 100

 The following three are equivalent: